 After your mother or father dies, creditors will be notified of the death.
 They then have between two and six months to make a claim against the debt owner’s estate.
 Funeral expenses, state and federal taxes are given first priority for debt repayment from the estate.
 Outstanding loans and mortgages are given second priority to assets.
 Credit card companies are given last priority for debt repayment from their estate.

 If your mother or father passes away and you are left with the responsibility of executor of their will, it is important you consider retaining a skilled Montgomery County probate lawyer to help you through this process.
 The legal team at Dossey & Jones, PLLC has years of experience assisting clients with probate and estate planning legal matters.
-Contact their offices to schedule a consultation.
+Contact their offices to schedule a no obligation consultation.
 (281) 410-2792